Travel.State.Gov > International Travel > Country Information > Madagascar International Travel Information

 The cyclone season in Madagascar occurs between December and April.
 Please monitor media reports, the RSMC Tropical Cyclone Center, and follow all official instructions.

 CRIME: Petty crime in Madagascar is common in urban areas.
 Skilled pickpockets are very active in downtown Antananarivo, and they primarily target jewelry, purses, and mobile phones.
 Additionally, criminals have stolen luggage from baggage claim areas at Antananarivo’s Ivato International Airport by simply grabbing items off the conveyor belt and exiting the airport.

-More serious crimes, including home invasions, are not uncommon in Madagascar.
-Driven by poverty and the continuing downward employment trends, the entire country has experienced a dramatic spike not only in the number of crimes, but also in their severity and type, including armed attacks, robberies, and assaults.
-U.S. Embassy personnel are instructed not to use taxi-bes (minibuses which operate within urban centers) and taxi-brousses (which travel to outlying regions) due to increased risk of carjacking and highway robbery.
+Serious crimes, including home invasions, armed attacks, robberies, and assaults, are common in Madagascar.
+U.S. Embassy personnel are instructed not to use taxi-bes (minibuses which operate within urban centers) and taxi-brousses (which travel to outlying regions) due to the risk of carjacking and highway robbery.
 The majority of reported crimes were directed at Malagasy nationals but Westerners have likewise been targeted.

 Visiting remote sites: While the government has increased the number of dedicated police units at popular tourist sites, only visit remote sites in large groups guided by reputable tour operators.

 Exercise caution when traveling through these designated areas due to violent highway robberies:

 Victims of Crime:

 Report crimes to the local police at 117, 22-227-35, or 22-357-09/10.
 U.S. citizens can also call the U.S. Embassy at (261) 20-23-480-00 if assistance is needed in communicating with law enforcement officials.

 Remember that local authorities are responsible for investigating and prosecuting the crime.